Ghulam Ahmad Ashai: Life

-He was the grandson of Rayees-ul-Waqt Hajji Mukhthar Shah Ashai.
+He was the grandson of Mukhthar Shah Ashai.

 In reward for his service and academic achievements, Sheikh Mohammad Abdullah appointed Ghulam Ahmad Ashai as the first Registrar of the University of Kashmir, both for academic and administrative matters, from 1948 to 1953.
 He led the first convocation of the University of Kashmir at Sher-e-Kashmir (Lion of Kashmir) Park and was followed by a distinguished panel including the first Prime Minister of India, Jawaharlal Nehru and the Pro-Indian Sheikh Abdullah.
 Ashai's involvement with Kashmir University started when he was appointed as the Special Officer assigned with the responsibility of starting Kashmir's first university.
 Ashai spent the next two years touring universities across India building up strategic ties and relations with renowned and established universities.

 In the 1980 Sheikh Abdullah's National Conference government, in recognition of Ashai's contributions as founding registrar designated the main road leading to the present university campus in Hazratbal as Ghulam Ahmad Ashai Road.